RBG-TU-Darmstadt/VDI-Portal/README.md

 IMPORTANT: The home folder must be writeable for the user executing the NodeController, i.e. tomcat6

+## Build and install the project

+The entire project can be build with `mvn package`.
+This creates all .war-files in the target-directories of every subproject.

+To install the applications, move the .war-files to the Tomcat webapps directory.

 ## Project configuration

 ### NodeController